Kernel Two-Sample Tests for Manifold Data: Preliminaries

 The differential geometric notations employed in this paper are standard and can be found in, for example, \cite{do1992riemannian}.
 We consider a smooth connected manifold $\calM$ of dimension $d$ equipped with a Riemannian metric tensor $g_\calM$.
 The manifold $\calM$ is isometrically embedded in the Euclidean space $\R^m$, where $m$ is the ambient dimension and can be much larger than the intrinsic dimension $d$.
 Let $\iota: \calM \to \R^m$ be the $C^\infty$ isometric embedding, and let $\iota(x) \in \R^m$ denote the extrinsic coordinates.
 In this paper, we use the same notation $x$ to represent both a point $x \in \calM$ and its image $\iota(x) \in \R^m$, provided that there is no ambiguity.
 Note that different embeddings in different spaces can be associated with the same Riemannian manifold $(\calM, g_\calM)$.
 A quantity is called {\it intrinsic} if it solely depends on $g_\calM$ and is independent of the embedding or extrinsic coordinates.

 Given the Riemannian metric $g_\calM$, the geodesic distance can be defined at least locally.
 We assume that the geodesic distance $d_\calM(x,y)$ is globally defined on $\calM$ and induces a metric on $\calM$.
+This is possible when $\calM$ is also compact, and in this case, $d_\calM$ coincides with the Riemannian distance, and every two points on $\calM$ are joined by a length minimizing geodesic.
 The Euclidean distance in $\R^m$ is denoted by $\| x -y \|$.
 The manifold differential operators are defined intrinsically with respect to $g_\calM$.
 For instance, for a $C^1$ function $f$ on $\calM$, $\nabla_\calM f(x)$ denotes the manifold gradient of $f$ at point $x$, which consists of partial derivatives with respect to the normal coordinates.
 The H\"older class $\calH^{\beta}(\calM)$ is defined with respect to manifold geodesic distance, and in this work, we consider $ 0 < \beta \le 2$.
 Specifically, \begin{itemize} \item[(i)] When $\beta \le 1$,

-and we define the {\it H\"older constant} of $f$ as $L_f : = \sup_{x, y \in \calM} {|f(x)-f(y)|}/{d_\calM(x,y)^\beta}$.
+and we define the {\it H\"older constant} of $f$ as $L_f : = \sup_{x {\neq} y \in \calM} {|f(x)-f(y)|}/{d_\calM(x,y)^\beta}$.

 \item[(ii)] When $ 1< \beta \le 2$,